-Were you recently surprised to find that the leaves of your fig tree, which you were anticipating to be full and vibrant, instead have tiny spots and are covered in fine, silky webs?
+Were you surprised to find out that the leaves of your fig tree, which you were anticipating to be full and vibrant, actually have small spots and are covered in delicate, silky webs?

 If so, you have encountered a tiny but formidable pest: the spider mite.
 Spider mites, despite their small size, can cause significant damage to your fig trees if left unchecked.